Let's Write a Train Tracking Algorithm

 - If the

-is outside the bounds of any Station that already hasvisitingLocations
+Locationis outside the bounds of any Station that already hasvisitingLocationsorapproachingLocationsas non-empty, we set thefirstDepartureLocationfor that Station. - It’s okay for a

-array of Station B. - Additionally, there is special handling for the startup case where a railway has no
+Locationto be set asfirstDepartureLocationfor Station A while also being in avisitingLocationsorapproachingLocationsarray of Station B. - Additionally, there is special handling for the startup case where a railway has no

-s set yet.
-In this case, we try to find the closestStation
+Locations set yet.
+In this case, we try to find the closestStationopposite the travel direction and set itsfirstDepartureLocation. - We can then consider that

-the user’s departure station and use it to determine the focus station.
+Stationthe user’s departure station and use it to determine the focus station.

 - In step 2, we use the station history to calculate the phase for each station.